 Despite his military connections, the Cross of St. James is not attributed to this saint.

 It is St. James the Greater (see above) who is the patron of the Order of Saint James of Compostela (see also Compostelan Cross).
 This military order of knights began in the year 1171, to protect pilgrims who were visiting St. James's shrine.
 They also built and staffed hospitals on the roads leading to Compostela, known as St. James's Way.

 The name of the order in Spanish is Santiago de la Espada (James of the Sword).
-Their emblem is a merger of the a sword with a Fleuried quillon (hand guard) and a Compostelan Shell atop the hilt.
+Their emblem is a sword with a Fleuried quillon (hand guard), merged with a Compostelan Shell atop the hilt.